mimukit/100-days-of-code-log/README.md

 **Today's Progress**:
 - Continue some work on portfolio site
-- Added & implemented `and.design` to portfolio project
+- Implemented `and.design` to portfolio project

 **Link to work:**
 - No complete project today